-4. We need to take care of what we have
+4. We need to take care of what we have.

-Ensure that planning and investment incorporate infrastructure rehabilitation and maintenance.
+Ensure planning and investment incorporates infrastructure rehabilitation and maintenance.

-5. Effective groundwater management is critical to an integrated water management portfolio that is adaptive and resilient to drought and climate change
+5. Effective groundwater management is critical to an integrated water management portfolio adaptive and resilient to drought and climate change.

-A diverse water management portfolio that includes groundwater, surface water, conservation, recycling, etc., will contribute to greater water security and less risk.
-Groundwater can support instream flows, ecosystems, recreation, and sustainable supply for water users.
-Groundwater also contributes to the quality of surface water and mediates its temperature.
+A diverse water management portfolio including groundwater, surface water, conservation, recycling, etc., will contribute to greater water security and less risk.
+Groundwater can support instream flows, ecosystems, recreation, sustainable supply for water users and subsidence avoidance.
+Groundwater also supports surface-water quality and mediates its temperature.

 Managed aquifer recharge is a potentially critical element of drought mitigation planning.
 Groundwater systems should be analyzed for their resilience and vulnerability to climate perturbations.
-Projects should be reviewed from a longterm resilience perspective not a short-term one.
+Projects should be reviewed from a long-term resilience perspective not a short-term one.
 In this context, groundwater management is especially important as a tool to buffer extremes, even if groundwater is not necessarily a readily-available backup supply.